sjyk/cmsc13600-course-project/docs/HW-2-Django.md

 $ virtualenv venv
 ```

-Before you do any work, you must activate this virtual environment from the `cmsc13600-materials` folder.
+Before you do any work, you must activate this virtual environment from the `app` folder.
 You know the environment is active when there
 is a parenthesized "venv" in front of the terminal prompt
 ```
 $ source venv/bin/activate